 HE IS RISEN!
 HE IS RISEN, INDEED!
-Many will recognize this ancient greeting exchanged between Christian believers and Christ followers.
+Many will recognize this ancient greeting exchanged between Christian believers.
 Easter is for some reason still ringing in my ears and warming my heart.
 That greeting lies at the very heart and focus of the Christian faith, then and now. 🙂

 In our home group last week our people still wanted to discuss the resurrection and what new insights they had been given this year, and during that time, a sister shared an article she saw in The Wall Street Journal!